Patron Privacy

 Note: If a library has set the system preference StoreLastBorrower to "Store", the patron will also see a note about how this information is being stored in the library: "Please note, the last person to return an item is tracked for the management of items returned damaged."

-First, there is a system preference called AnonymousPatron.
-This system preference needs to be filled out so the patron’s history is not stored at the specific patron level but instead is saved to an ‘anonymize patron’.
-If your library does not have a patron defined as the ‘anonymous patron’, you will want to create one and then add the borrower number of this patron into the system preference.
+When borrower history is removed, Koha replaces patron data with an anonymous patron.
+If your library does not have a patron defined as the ‘anonymous patron’, you can create one.
+Add the borrower number of the anonynous patron to the system preference AnonymousPatron.
 If this system preference is not filled out, the cron will not run.

 Next, your library will need to determine which patron categories will have their patron history anonymized.
-Within the patron category set up (found in Admin), a library can choose three different privacy settings.
+In Administration > Patron Categories, a library can choose three different privacy settings.

 Default: Default privacy means that the patrons in this category will be affected by this cron and the library will determine how long the / how often the cron (batch anonymize) will run.